kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 - As many statisticians noted, it could display uncertainty better than it does.
 From my perspective, that's the most legitimate criticism, and we hope to improve on it next year.

-Still, although I'm biased, I think was a successful, well-executed project and a novel use of technology for news.
+Still, although we're biased, we think was a successful, well-executed project and a novel use of technology for news.
 Tom Giratikanon even gave the project his highest praise: both "not the worst" and "worth doing."
-Hopefully we introduce a cousin or two this summer, too.
-If not, preseason is only 6 months away.

-In the meantime, here's a list of notable NYT 4th Down bot links for the offseason (and if there are others, I'm happy to add them):
+Here's a list of notable NYT 4th Down Bot links for the offseason (and if there are others, I'm happy to add them):

 - [An intro post](http://www.advancednflstats.com/2013/12/new-feature-nyt-4th-down-bot.html) from Brian Burke when it was launched.
 "Even <em>I'm</em> tired of analyzing 4th downs."